1313e/PRISM/docs/source/user/notes.rst

 Usage Notes
 -----------
-- Unless specified otherwise, all input arguments in the *PRISM* package that accept a bool (*True*/*False*) also accept 0/1 as a valid input;
+- Unless specified otherwise in the documentation, all input arguments in the *PRISM* package that accept

+  - a bool (*True*/*False*) also accept 0/1 as a valid input;
-- Unless specified otherwise, all input arguments in the *PRISM* package that accept *None* indicate a default value or operation for obtaining this input argument.
+  - *None* indicate a default value or operation for obtaining this input argument.
-  In most of these cases, the default value depends on the current state of the *PRISM* pipeline, and therefore a small operation is required for obtaining this value.
+    In most of these cases, the default value depends on the current state of the *PRISM* pipeline, and therefore a small operation is required for obtaining this value;

+    .. admonition:: Example

-  An example is providing *None* to :attr:`~prism.pipeline.Pipeline.pot_active_par`, where it indicates that all model parameters should be potentially active;
+       Providing *None* to :attr:`~prism.pipeline.Pipeline.pot_active_par`, where it indicates that all model parameters should be potentially active.

-- Unless specified otherwise, all input arguments in the *PRISM* package that accept the names of model parameters also accept the internal indices of these model parameters.
+  - the names of model parameters also accept the internal indices of these model parameters.
-  The index is the order in which the parameter names appear in the :attr:`~prism.modellink.modellink.ModelLink` list or as they appear in the output of the :meth:`~prism.pipeline.Pipeline.details` method.
+    The index is the order in which the parameter names appear in the :attr:`~prism.modellink.modellink.ModelLink.par_name` list or as they appear in the output of the :meth:`~prism.pipeline.Pipeline.details` method;
+  - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats).

+    .. admonition:: Example

+       The following sequences are equal:
+         - ``A, 1, 2.0, n``;
+         - ``[A,1,2.,n]``;
+         - ``"A 1 2.0 n"``;
+         - ``"'[" (A` / }| ; <1{}) \,,">2.000000 !!: < )?%\n'``.

 - Depending on the used emulator type, state of loaded emulator and the *PRISM* parameter values, it is possible that providing values for certain *PRISM* parameters has no influence on the outcome of the pipeline.
-  This can be either because they have non-changeable default values or are simply not used anywhere (given the current state of the pipeline).
+  This can be either because they have non-changeable default values or are simply not used anywhere (given the current state of the pipeline);

+  .. admonition:: Examples

-  An example of this is when :attr:`~prism.emulator.Emulator.method` != ``'gaussian'``, which causes :attr:`~prism.emulator.Emulator.sigma` to have no use in the pipeline.
+     - If :attr:`~prism.emulator.Emulator.method` != ``'gaussian'``, it causes :attr:`~prism.emulator.Emulator.sigma` to have no use in the pipeline;
-  An other example is switching the bool value for :attr:`~prism.emulator.Emulator.use_mock` while loading a constructed emulator, since the mock data is generated (or not) when constructing a new emulator and cannot be changed or swapped out afterward;
+     - Switching the bool value for :attr:`~prism.emulator.Emulator.use_mock` while loading a constructed emulator has no effect, since the mock data is generated (or not) when constructing a new emulator and cannot be changed or swapped out afterward.

 - All docstrings in *PRISM* are written in `RTF`_ (Rich Text Format) and are therefore best viewed in an editor that supports it (like `Spyder`_).

 .. _RTF: https://en.wikipedia.org/wiki/Rich_Text_Format